valinsky/blog/content/posts/llm-context-rot.md

 UseHugoToc: false
 ---

 LLMs are context-driven services.
-You feed them some context, they generate a response.
+You feed them some context and they generate a response.
 The context represents the entire chat conversation (or as much of it as fits within the
 <span class="fancy-tooltip" style="position:relative;cursor:pointer;border-bottom:1px dotted #888;">context window<span class="fancy-tooltip-text" style="
     display:inline-block;
     visibility:hidden;